PSTN usage report

 This report, along with the other Skype for Business reports, gives you details on activity including calling usage across your organization.
 These details are very helpful when you investigating, planning, and making other business decisions for your organization and for setting up Communications Credits.

 You can see all of the Skype for Business reports when you log on as an administrator to the Microsoft 365 admin center.

 How to get to the Skype for Business PSTN usage details report

 Using the Skype for Business admin center

 Go to the admin center > Admin centers > Skype for Business admin center > Reports > PSTN usage details.

-Depending on the Office 365 subscription you have, you might not see all the products and reports that are shown here.
+Depending on the Microsoft 365 or Office 365 subscription you have, you might not see all the products and reports that are shown here.

 Interpret the Skype for Business PSTN usage report